How To Heal From Infidelity: Six Stages Of Healing And How to Reconcile

 Other helpful tips for your marriage

-It is also helpful for the deceiver to heal, recover, and move on if you are willing to look at the history of the affair and understand how and why it happened, and how and why it continued if you felt guilty about the affair from the beginning.
+It can also be helpful for the deceiver to heal, recover, and move on if you are willing to look at the history of the affair and understand how and why it happened, and how and why it continued if you felt guilty about the affair from the beginning.
 At the same time, you cannot blame yourself and beat yourself up about the affair while going through this process.
 It should be a healing journey for both you and your betrayed partner, when you both wish to survive infidelity that has occurred.

 Recovery and closure for the deceived